zephir-lang/zephir-docs/en/functions.rst

         }
     }

-Similarly, functions return dynamic values which cannot be directly assigned to static variables without the appropriate cast:
+Similarly, functions return dynamic values, which cannot be directly assigned to static variables without the appropriate explciit cast:

 .. code-block:: zephir